 Inclusive Adolescence Education

-The Inclusive Adolescence Education major will prepare you as a highly capable, ethically responsible teacher with the knowledge and skills necessary to teach all students effectively in adolescence education.
+The inclusive adolescence education major will prepare you as a highly capable, ethically responsible teacher with the knowledge and skills necessary to teach all students effectively.

 Dual Certification in Adolescence and Special Education